-Because of the target group, the campaign ran in daily paper advertisements, outdoor and banner ads on the website of the newspaper Børsen, and it ran with a decent impact and a media budget of approx. DKK 400.000.
+Because of the target group, the campaign ran in daily paper advertisements, outdoor and banner ads on the website of the newspaper Børsen, and it ran with a decent impact

-FUTURE IMAGE COMMUNICATION
+FUTURE MASTER BRAND- / IMAGE COMMUNICATION

 Building a brand is a slow, incremental process; requiring sustained visibility over a long period of time.
-The Department of Communication will allocate funds yearly in order to sustain the presence of the master brand in the brand landscape - although not necessarily a fixed amount.
-However, the annual media spending for image communication should not fall below DKK 250.000.
+We will ensure the presence of the master brand in the brand landscape - albeit not necessarily a through a fixed amount for media spending.

-The master brand can easily be expanded in another visual execution, as long as it is still within the University's visual identity and with a clear consistency in regards to the sender's role in other campaigns, if we for example assess that there is a need to renew the expression of the communication or if it makes sense to expand the master brand to another, specific target group - e.g. young or more specific, potential collaborators at home or abroad.
+The master brand can easily be expanded in other visual executions (as long as this happens with a clear and consistent relation to the sender's role in other campaigns) if for example we wish to target a specific target group with master brand communication - e.g. young people or potential collaborators at home or abroad.